 In 1996 he became President of Associazione Culturale Nuova Vignate, which collaborated with Associazione Culturale Amici di Morterone, and Carlo Invernizzi with his tireless poetic research, to organize art exhibitions, conventions and other cultural events.
 During this experience, he had the pleasure to work with great artists and people like Rudi Wach, Mauro Staccioli, Dadamaino, Bruno Querci, Carlo Rivolta, Gavino Ledda, Sergio Milani and many others that I have to sadly omit for the sake of brevity.

-After obtaining his university degree in Foreign Languages, with a thesis regarding the influence of Shakespeare in modern cinema, in particular on Peter Greenaway and his Prospero’s Books, Giovanni Dominoni started his odyssey around the world of his multiple interests.
-He worked or was involved in activities related to contemporary art, theatre, web design, revenue management, and his own artistic work.
+After obtaining his university degree in Foreign Languages, with a thesis regarding the influence of Shakespeare in modern cinema, in particular on Peter Greenaway and his Prospero’s Books, he worked or was involved in activities related to contemporary art, theatre, web design, and his own artistic work.
 Giovanni lived in London between 2010 and 2011.
 Afterwards, he moved to Riga, Latvia, where he is currently residing.